whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 Significant modifications fall into one of two categories: _real-world changes_ or _error corrections_.
 Both of these categories can have one of two edits made: **geometry edits** or **attribute edits** (or both).
 The following changes, what Who's on First calls a Significant Event, would require a new `wof:id` to be minted for a superseding feature and updates to a superseded feature.

+- Cessation events (but when other feature(s) replace it with inception events)
 - Changes to the `wof:placetype`
 - Changes to the geometry, where more than 50% (area or length) is added or removed
 - Moving a feature's location more than (roughly) ten kilometers or five miles from it's original location

 #### Examples

+** Cessation events**

+When one feature cesses and other feature(s) replace it with inception events.

 **Changes to the `wof:placetype`**